 It is equally important for investors to remain disciplined when invested in our strategies.
 Selecting managers based on typical industry barometers, like one-year performance or three-year rolling peer group ranking, may lead to inferior results.
 Dr. Cremers finds that “Patient strategies require stronger convictions because they are more risky for the manager to pursue.
 Short-term underperformance may jeopardize the manager’s ability to retain the assets and continue the long-term investment strategy.3” It may come as no surprise then that only 1.6% of total U.S. equity mutual fund assets are invested in strategies that are patient and have high Active Share.1 Harris is proud to be a member of this small cohort.

-To illustrate this, the dotted green line in the following chart depicts an equal weight basket of all of our seven Oakmark funds.
-It shows two distinct underperformance periods versus our peers: the Global Financial Crisis of the 2000s and the mid-2010s.
-However, when you switch to a longer-term lens (the orange line), our investment process yields long-term outperformance.
+To illustrate this, the dotted green line in the following chart depicts an equal weight basket of all of our seven Oakmark Funds.
+It shows two distinct underperformance periods versus our peers: the global financial crisis of the 2000s and the mid-2010s.
+However, when you switch to a longer term lens (the orange line), our investment process yielded long-term outperformance.

 Long-Term Performance Consistently Ranks in Top Quartile Among Peers

 Several finance professionals suggest that 25 years of data is needed to prove a skill’s existence.
 Despite these two periods where we lagged our peers, an investor who purchased the Oakmark Fund at its inception 25 years ago would today have more than 19 times their original investment or more than twice the capital they would have accumulated by investing in the S&P 500 index.
 Some investors, however, chose to go passive when our three-year performance number lagged.
 By chasing the market the last 22 years, investors underperformed the S&P 500 index.

 |08/01/1994-12/31/2019||Oakmark Fund||S&P 500 Index||Chasing the market strategy|